ronikobrosly/causal-curve/paper/paper.md

 While there are a few established Python packages related to causal inference, to the best of the author's knowledge, there is no Python package available that can provide support for continuous treatments as `causal-curve` does.
-Similarly, the author isn't aware of any python implementation of a causal mediation analysis for continuous treatments and mediators.
-Finally, the tutorials available in the documentation introduce the concept of continuous treatments and how their analysis might be interpretted and carried out.
+Similarly, the author isn't aware of any Python implementation of a causal mediation analysis for continuous treatments and mediators.
+Finally, the tutorials available in the documentation introduce the concept of continuous treatments and are instructive as to how the results of their analysis should be interpretted.

 # Acknowledgements